fabien-kerinec/fabien-kerinec/README.md

 I mainly work in the Javascript environnement (<b>ReactJS</b> - <b>VueJS</b> - <b>TypeScript</b> - <b>NodeJS</b>) <br>
 but during my experience, i also worked with some other stacks (<b>Wordpress</b> - <b>Jekyll</b> - <b>PHP</b>)

-I always wanted to share my knowledge and that's why I tried to help - review the code for my office colleges as much as possible during the last three year
+I always wanted to share my knowledge and that's why I tried to help - review the code for my office colleges as much as possible during the last three year.
+And i was involved in mentoring junior or less experienced developer in my missions at Lonestone

 I'm also interested by creative developement with advanced animation and threeJS